truefoundry/truefoundry-docs/deployment/job/deploy.md

 You can deploy jobs on Truefoundry using our Python SDK, or via a YAML file or using our UI.

-In this guide, we will deploy a simple training job where we train a simple classifier for sklearn iris dataset and log it using Truefoundry's [Model Registry](TODO: link to model registry here)
+In this guide, we will deploy a training job where we train a classifier for sklearn iris dataset and log it using Truefoundry's [Model Registry](TODO: link to model registry here)

-**You can find the code in this example [here](TODO: link to github here)**
+**You can find the code in this example [here](https://github.com/truefoundry/truefoundry-examples/tree/main/deployment/job/iris_train)**

 Before we start, we will need:

 1. Our Deployments SDK - `servicefoundry`.
 You can follow [the instructions here](quickstart/install-and-workspace.md) to install and set it up.

-1. A [Workspace](TODO: link to workspace concept page, TODO link according to gitbook url ../faq/get-workspace-fqn.md) FQN - Go to [the workspace page](https://app.truefoundry.com/workspace) and create a Workspace.
+1. A [Workspace](deployment/concepts/workspace) FQN - Go to [the workspace page](/documentation/deploy/concepts/workspace#copy-workspace-fqn-fully-qualified-name) and create a Workspace.
 Note down the workspace FQN.
 If you already have a Workspace you can use that.

+We will continue working with the example we introduced in [Job Introduction](./definition.md).
 We start with a `requirements.txt` with our dependencies and a `train.py` containing our training code:

 ```
 .